Skip to content

 pageSize

-Type: Integer Default: 50 Range: 1 - 250 Description: Number of results to return per page
+Type: Integer Default: 50 Range: 1 - 250 Description: Target number of results to return per page (the last page may contain fewer)

 {